Last updated

 Key features

-• Contact management and sync: Bring all your contacts from multiple inboxes and social media platforms into one place and organize them into multiple pipelines and more.
+• Team contact management and sync: Consolidate all contacts from multiple coaches' inboxes and social media platforms into one unified system, organizing them into collaborative pipelines accessible by your entire 20-50 person team.

-• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more and track contacts within folk, and use templates for quicker, streamlined communication.
+• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more across your coaching team, track client interactions within folk CRM, and use standardized templates for consistent, streamlined communication.

 Pros

-• Full personalization: Make folk work for you through its custom fields, pipelines, dashboards, automation and workflows.
+• Full team customization: Make folk CRM work perfectly for your coaching organization through custom fields, collaborative pipelines, team dashboards, and coordinated automation workflows that scale with your 20-50 person team.

 Cons